 Dürer to de Kooning: 100 Master Drawings from Munich

-Edited by Michael Semff; Forward by William M. Griswold
+Edited by Michael Semff, with a foreword by William M. Griswold

 11.5 x 9.8 inches

-This catalogue, published to coincide with the 2012 Morgan exhibition Dürer to de Kooning: 100 Master Drawings from Munich, showcases significant holdings from the Staatliche Graphische Sammlung, Munich, one of the foremost collections in Europe.
+This catalog, published to coincide with the 2012 Morgan exhibition Dürer to de Kooning: 100 Master Drawings from Munich, showcases significant holdings from the Staatliche Graphische Sammlung, Munich, which has one of the foremost collections of drawings in Europe.
 Spanning the sixteenth through twentieth centuries, works include drawings by such celebrated old masters as Michelangelo, Pontormo, Raphael, Titian, Dürer, Matthias Grünewald, Holbein, Rubens, and Rembrandt; nineteenth-century sheets by artists including van Gogh, Caspar David Friedrich, and Adolph Menzel; and modern and contemporary works by Beckmann, Picasso, Hockney, Baselitz, and Polke, among many others.

 Your shopping cart is empty.

 Hans Memling: Portraiture, Piety, and a Reunited Altarpiece